 Typical of Nayarit sculpture, the figures have been depicted with oval heads, distinctive hatchet-like noses, and flattened chests.
 They are adorned with painted body tattoos and other ornaments.
 Also characteristic of Nayarit sculpture, the figures are full of energy and have a sense of individual personalities.
-Even though they are rather general in appearance, their poses are quite naturalistic.
+Though their appearance is rather general, their poses are quite naturalistic.
 The roof of the house and the wall below are covered with a geometric pattern of concentric diamond shapes, which gives the sculpture a highly decorative surface and a unifying design.
 This colorful display reflects the vital spirit of the Nayarit people and their faith in both this world and the next.

-In contrast to the subtractive process of stone carving used in Shiva's Family, this sculpture was made by an additive process using various simple techniques.
+This sculpture was made by an "additive" process using various simple techniques.
 The piece was made with wet slabs of clay.
-The artist shaped the roof, walls, floors and steps by hand, perhaps using a paddle-like tool to help flatten the surfaces and a cutting tool for precise edges.
+The artist shaped the roof, walls, floors, and steps by hand, perhaps using a paddle-like tool to help flatten the surfaces and a cutting tool for precise edges.
 The bodies of the figures were also shaped from wet clay slabs.
 Thin clay strips were rolled to form the arms and legs, which were then added to the bodies.
-After forming the rounded heads, the artist made certain features such as the noses and ears by pinching the clay.
-These too were added to the figures.
+After forming the rounded heads, the artist made certain features, such as the noses and ears, by pinching the clay and attaching it to the figures.